MostafaAI10/Correspa-AI/correspa-ai/README.md

   python create_index.py
 ```

+## Attribution

+This project is derived from the work of Aimen Kerrour (@kaymen99).
+The original implementation can be found at langgraph-email-automation.
 ## Contributing

 Contributions are welcome.
 Please open an issue to discuss proposed changes or submit a pull request directly.